All-Hands-AI/OpenHands/docs/documentation/Agents.md

 ## CodeAct Agent:

 ### Description:
-This agent is responsible for executing commands.
-The agent is prompted by giving it an action to try and complete along with a list of previous steps taken.
-The Code Act Agent has access to the terminal and can execute arbitrary code via `<execute> COMMAND </execute>`.
+The Code Act Agent is a minimalist agent.
+The agent works by passing the model a list of action-observaiton pairs and prompting the model to take the next step.

 ### Actions:
 `Action`,